Róger Flores (Costa Rican footballer)

-Róger Flores Solano (born 26 May 1959 in San José) is a retired Costa Rican football player, a manager and father of three.
+Róger Flores Solano (born 26 May 1959) is a retired Costa Rican football player, a manager and father of three.

 He was the captain of the Costa Rica national football team during the 1990 FIFA World Cup held in Italy.
 It was the country's first World Cup ever and the national squad accomplished the historic feat of qualifying for the second round against all odds, beating teams apparently much stronger such as Scotland and Sweden.
 He scored a goal against Sweden, even though he was a defender.

 Club career

 In Costa Rica, Il Capitano (The Captain in Italian) started his career at Sagrada Familia and played for the two most popular teams, Alajuelense and Saprissa.
 He started out in Alajuela in the mid 80's, and was part of the team that won the CONCACAF Champions Cup in 1986.
 He won two national titles with Alajuelense as well.
 After his transfer to Saprissa, he reached the pinnacle of his career, becoming a star and the captain of the team as well of the national squad.
 With Saprissa, he won three more local tournaments, and another two CONCACAF Champions Cup.

 He retired in 1996.
 As a player, he is remembered for his leadership and security on the field, and his excellent coverages of the opposing teams' strikers.